top of page

 Live as One Body: Submit to One Another

-The discussion of teaching and encouraging one another leads to verse 21:
+Following a discussion of teaching and encouraging one another comes instruction to submit to one another:

-This passage as Paul's third illustration of the Great Mystery of unity in Christ.
-Paul is not addressing marriage, but using the familiar Greco-Roman household structure to describe the unfamiliar.
-His main point is to explain the Great Mystery of unity between Christ and the Church.
+This passage is Paul's third illustration of the Great Mystery of unity in Christ.
+Paul is not addressing marriage, but using the Greco-Roman household structure, designed by pagan Greek philosophers, to describe the unfamiliar concept of mutual submission.
+Paul's main point is to explain the Great Mystery of Christ's relationship with the church, Christ's body.

 Ephesians 5:22 is not a command that wives submit to their husbands.
 It is a reference to the familiar pagan household codes to explain the unfamiliar concept of submitting to one another: